Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 ### Consulting Society

-As a senior member and consultant at [The Consulting Society](https://www.theconsultingsociety.com/) (TCS, EPFL), I am working with a team of consultants on developing AI/ML use cases for a client in partnership with Oracle.
-I also lead junior members through semester-long projects.
+As a senior member and consultant at [The Consulting Society](https://www.theconsultingsociety.com/) (TCS, EPFL), I am leading a team of student consultants on a project advicing a diagnostics startup from EPFL.
+Earlier I mentored three junior members through a semester-long consulting research project.
 Here is the [slide deck](/files/AP-TCS-Presentation.pdf) from my junior project where I did a deep dive into large-scale measures to reduce GHG emissions from Agriculture.

 <!-- > **About Me**: I am a scientist with expertise in bioinformatics and microbial ecology, with a keen interest in understanding the complex interactions between bacteria and their environments.
 My scientific interests are driven by my excitement about cutting-edge approaches like high-throughput genome-resolved metagenomics, long-read sequencing, and strain-level analysis and manipulation to gain unprecedented insights into microbial communities and engineering them.
 I thrive in multidisciplinary environments, where I can benefit from and contribute to diverse perspectives and expertise.